 Alliance Courier Service LLC.
 Receives Five Million Dollars in Investment to Expand its Shipping Network Across the U.S.

-In addition, the services offered by Alliance Courier Service LLC. cover everything ranging from from order picking to packing and shipping to designated addresses.
-Moreover, the services offered by Alliance Courier Service LLC. also include returns management and mail preparation services for startups and established e-commerce based businesses of all sizes.
-The flagship solution offered by Alliance Courier Service LLC. is its high-end order management software, which basically makes a huge difference when it comes to efficient management of orders and delivering each shipment on time.
-Besides this software, the company also provides technology-enabled shipping network of qualified and efficient agents across the United States.
+In addition, the team of Alliance Courier Service ensures that its clients can easily access reliable and affordable U.S.-based purchase return services.
+Moreover, it also protects and prevents the business owners from processing and storing faulty and wrong purchases on their own.
+Instead, the team receives and inspects the returned items to help its clients classify accurately, which ultimately results in reducing wastage.

-“Our goal is to leave the customers of our valued e-commerce based clients with a memorable shopping experience, which is why we have a dedicated network of agents situated in strategic shipping agent locations across the USA.”
-Said the spokesperson of Alliance Courier Service, LLC., while talking about the company’s network of agents.
-“Our state of the art order management and inventory monitoring software along with our shipping network enables us to handle orders of all sizes from any location in the US.”
+“To help our valued clients from around the world, we also make sure that saleable items are returned back into their FBA inventory fast, which results in improving their ROI.”
+Said the spokesperson of Alliance Courier Service, while talking about the customer returns.
+“We also ensure that our clients receive instant access to photo-based returns inspection reports.”
 He added.
-Other services offered by the company include order fulfilment, drop shipping, Amazon returns, Amazon preparation services, and mail forwarding, etc.
+According to the spokesperson, this also restores and enhances the faith of customers into the companies, as they get quality customer service and timely response to their returns.
+Other services offered by the company include order fulfilment, drop shipping, Amazon returns, Amazon preparation services, and mail forwarding, etc. The software and other technological tools along with a network of remote shipping agents across the USA make Alliance Courier Service one of the most reliable player in the market for the e-commerce industry.

-For more information and to get started, please visit the website of Alliance Courier Service, LLC at:
+For more information and to get started, please visit the website of Alliance Courier Service at:

 www.alliancecourierservice.com